orfeotoolbox/OTB/Documentation/Cookbook/rst/Installation_Linux.rst

 ~~~~~~~~~~~~~~~

 Since OTB 8.0.0 OTB bindings for Python 3.8 are distributed as a binary
 package.
-(From OTB 6.7 to 7.4, bindings are provided for Python 3.5)
 Please note that using a different Python version may not be compatible with
-OTB wrappings.
+OTB wrappings directly after installation.
 If the installation completes
 without issue, information relating to your Python bindings will be provided.
+**Our recommendation is to always recompile the python bindings when you install OTB**

 You must have Python NumPy bindings installed in your system.
 They can be installed locally
 without admin rights as follows: "pip install --user numpy".
 This is to give users the option